danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

 **Keep refactoring phases small:** Each phase was one conceptual change.
 When a regression appeared, the cause was obvious because there was only one thing that could have caused it.
 A 7-phase refactor with 9 screenshots per phase is 63 comparison points, but each comparison is against a narrow, well-defined change.
 That's a completely different risk profile than "I changed all the CSS things, let me see if anything broke."

 **Use a capable model:** The original CSS (and entire project) was built with a free-tier Copilot model through casual vibe coding.
 That model was fine for generating working code on demand.
 But it couldn't hold the architectural picture in mind, reason about cascade behavior across files, or identify the root cause of a visual regression from a screenshot.
 Using Claude Code — a paid subscription with a more capable model — made a meaningful difference at every step: planning the phases, reasoning about which duplicated rules were actually rendering, identifying regression causes from PNG comparisons, and proposing correct fixes.

+## Why not a dedicated visual regression tool?

+One question worth addressing: why use AI for the diffing step at all, rather than a dedicated visual regression tool?

+Playwright ships built-in visual testing via `expect(page).toHaveScreenshot()` — since I was already using Playwright for the capture script, this was the obvious alternative.
+But the output is a pixel diff, not a description.
+"42 pixels changed in screenshot-5.png" doesn't tell you *what* changed.
+You'd still need to open the diff image and interpret it manually, and you'd need to tune thresholds to suppress rendering noise.

+I also looked at [Percy](https://www.browserstack.com/docs/percy/overview/visual-testing-basics) briefly, but it requires creating an account before you can do anything, and I didn't want to introduce a SaaS dependency for a small one-off refactor.

+That said, if you're doing this kind of visual comparison regularly — on a larger project, or wired into CI on every push — having the AI do the diffing every time would add up in token costs.
+At that point it probably makes sense to invest in dedicated tooling with proper baseline management and CI integration.

 ## Conclusion